 IZeF organises methodology workshops approximately every six months.
 The aim is to qualify young academics in particular to conduct methodologically sound empirical work.
 As a rule, the workshops are held in cooperation with the Graduate School of the Faculty of Human Sciences of the University of Cologne.
 National and international experts can regularly be recruited as speakers.

-POSTPONED: Workshops with the topic "Structural Equation Models: Confirmatory Factor Analysis, Path Analysis and Longitudinal Section Models" will take place online
+Workshop with the topic "Structural Equation Models: Confirmatory Factor Analysis, Path Analysis and Longitudinal Section Models"

 At the beginning of the new year there will be a workshop offer for young scientists in cooperation with the Graduate School of the Faculty of Human Sciences.
 The topic will be "Structural Equation Models: Confirmatory Factor Analysis, Path Analysis and Longitudinal Section Models".